 20. If you shrunk the sun down to the size of a white blood cell and shrunk the Milky Way galaxy down using the same scale, the Milky Way would be the size of the United States.

 21. About 1 percent of the static on your television is caused by Cosmic Microwave Background (CMB) radiation left over from the Big Bang about 13.7 billion years ago.

 22. Every atom in your body was formed in stars or in the explosive aftermath of the Big Bang, billions of years ago, trillions of miles away.
 You live because stars died.

 23. It is concluded that 93 percent of your body mass is, in fact, stardust.

-Please note that I did my best to research all facts for accuracy, but if you find any mistakes, please let me know.
+Please note that I did my best to research all facts for accuracy, but if you find any mistakes or updates, please let me know.
 I appreciate your help!

-Please share your thoughts, any other amazing facts about the universe, or inspiring experiences with me in the comments.
+Please share your thoughts, miraculous discoveries from your own research or experiences, any other amazing facts about the universe, or inspiring stories with me in the comments.